withbelay/style/Docs/Tools/index.md

 [Return to Table of Contents](/README.md)

-This is a reccomended set of tools.
+This is a recommended set of tools.
 They are by no means required but they can be useful for development.

 ## **MongoDB Compass**